Glossary

 - BYOK (Bring Your Own Key)

-- An arrangement where you supply your own Anthropic API key to a managed OpenClaw host.
-ShipClaw does NOT support BYOK — we manage the Anthropic relationship and bill credits at a flat rate.
+- BYOK is when a managed OpenClaw host asks you to supply your own Anthropic / OpenAI / etc. API key.
+ShipClaw does NOT support BYOK — we hold the Anthropic relationship and bill credits instead.

 - OpenClaw